esper-io/dev-docs/docs/home/console.md

 - Turn on/off bluetooth <br>
 - Select screen timeout duration <br> - Dashboard user can decide the time after which the device screen should get locked.
 Similar to stock android devices, we have options such as 5s, 15s, 30s, 1 minute and so on.
 There is also an option of the device screen 'Never' timing out such as in use case of a digital signage device.
 We have following screen lock timeouts -

-    5 seconds<br>
+⋅⋅* 5 seconds
-    15 seconds<br>
+⋅⋅* 15 seconds
-    30 seconds<br>
+⋅⋅* 30 seconds
-    1 minute<br>
+⋅⋅* 1 minute
-    2 minutes<br>
+⋅⋅* 2 minutes
-    5 minutes<br>
+⋅⋅* 5 minutes
-    10 minutes<br>
+⋅⋅* 10 minutes
-    30 minutes<br>
+⋅⋅* 30 minutes
-    Never<br>
+⋅⋅* Never

 ![Esper Timezone](./assets/template/screentimeoutdashboard.png)

-- Select screen orientation <br>
+- Select **Screen orientation**
-- Select GPS accuracy <br>
+- Select **GPS accuracy**
 - Increase/decrease Brightness, Volume (alarm, notification, ring and music) <br>
 - Timezone  - With our supervisor plugin, we have enabled you to change timezone of device remotely via dashboard.

 ![Esper Timezone](./assets/settings/timezone.png)

 We have introduced a robust search capability such that even as the dashboard user begins to type, the suggestions show up conveniently for the dashboard to select and set the timezone.
-For example, typing 'Pacific' will bring up all timezones starting with 'Pacific' prefix.
+For example, typing "Pacific" will bring up all the timezones that start with "Pacific."

 ![Esper Timezone](./assets/settings/timezone2.png)

-- ADB -  Google defines ADB as “Android Debug Bridge (adb) is a versatile command-line tool that provides access to Unix shell to communicate with an android device.
-If the ADB was enabled in Policy, ADB can be turned on from here for a device for a configurable time period or to can be set to 'Always On'
+- ADB -  Android Debug Bridge (ADB) is a versatile command-line tool that provides access to Unix shell to communicate with an android device.
+If the ADB was enabled in Policy, ADB can be turned on from here for a device for a configurable time period or to can be set to "Always On."

 :::tip
-Keeping ADB 'Always ON' is NOT recommended for security purposes).
+Keeping ADB "Always ON" is *NOT* recommended for security purposes).
 :::

 If dashboard user needs to turn on the adb for communication to device for purpose of debugging or run external tools, they may choose to enable it from here.